Samara Private Game Reserve, Eastern Cape

 Game viewing in the karoo wilderness

-There are 3 elegant lodges in total on the reserve.
-The Karoo Lodge provides colonial style accommodation in the main Homestead or in cottage Garden Suites, and the other 2 lodges, Mountain Retreat and The Manor, can be taken on an exclusive basis, making these an ideal destination for families or groups of friends travelling together.
+There are only 2 elegant 5* lodges on the reserve.
+The Karoo Lodge provides colonial style accommodation in the main 1800s Homestead or in cottage Garden Suites, and The Manor is a contemporary stylish private manor house, ideal for families or groups of friends travelling together.

-Guests can enjoy a variety of safari activities during their stay.
+Guests can enjoy a variety of activities during their stay.
 The walking safaris specialise in all aspects of getting closer to nature and learning to track animals and approach them on foot.
+None of the walks are particularly strenuous but a basic level of fitness is recommended.
 Or travel up the steep mountain pass in a 4x4 vehicle and enjoy truly breathtaking scenery.
 Night safaris offer the rare opportunity to search out the aardvark, one of the most widespread mammals in Africa, but also one of the most unseen creatures that Africa has to offer.

 Whether ensconced in the comfort of an open game viewing vehicle, or walking through the fragrant Karoo bush, guests can discover the secrets of Samara.
 An amazing and wonderfully relaxing experience awaits any visitor who stays here.